Understanding blocks

 - Useful for documents with varying section lengths or when consistent chunk sizes are needed.

-2. Section-based Chunking
+2. Section-based chunking

 - Identifies “title” and “section header” blocks.